 The Transfer Engagement Center is a dedicated space for transfer students to help their transition to the UW.
 The center offers study spaces, community-building events, advising, and other support services.
 It also oversees BadgerCETE, a student-led weekly discussion section designed to connect new transfer students and provide leadership training.

 Established in 2018, Bucky’s Tuition Promise is a commitment to Wisconsin’s students.
 The program covers four years of tuition and segregated fees for incoming freshmen (and two years for transfer students) whose family’s household income is $60,000 or less.
-Bucky’s Tuition Promise has provided tuition relief to more than 1,600 Wisconsin students in its first two years.
+Bucky’s Tuition Promise is currently providing tuition support to nearly 3,500 Wisconsin students.

 The UW is committed to enhancing and scaling online learning, which will increase flexibility for traditional students and expand opportunities for nontraditional students.
 The centralized Online Learning Initiative is offering support to instructors developing online courses, while the Department of Continuing Studies is expanding its professional programs and offering hundreds of classes for adult learners.
 In addition, the university is preparing to offer its first fully online undergraduate degree program.

-The UW has created the School of Computer, Data and Information Sciences in the College of Letters & Science to strengthen research and education on campus, prepare graduates to fill new kinds of jobs, and support the state’s entrepreneurs.
+The UW created the School of Computer, Data and Information Sciences in the College of Letters & Science to strengthen research and education on campus, prepare graduates to fill new kinds of jobs, and support the state’s entrepreneurs.
+In September 2021, CDIS announced a campaign to raise $225 million in private support to fund a new building scheduled to open at the end of 2024.
 The university is investing heavily in these fields to meet growing student demand and to stay ahead of emerging technologies.

 The UW’s Center for the Humanities is an international leader in the public humanities, engaging the community on academic inquiries and serving as a hub for cross-disciplinary initiatives.
 The center offers fellowships, public lectures with visiting scholars, and research workshops.
 Its Great World Texts initiative connects UW faculty with high school teachers through the shared reading of a classic novel.

+UW–Madison has invested in data-empowered educational practices.
+The focus on learning analytics provides actionable data that can improve teaching and learning.
+One key measure of success is the improvement in time to degree.
 UW students are taking less time to complete their degrees, setting a record on a key measure of student success.
-The average time-to-degree for 2018–19 bachelor’s degree recipients was 3.96 elapsed calendar years, the lowest since the university began actively tracking the measure in the 1980s and the first time the number has dropped below four years.
+The average time-to-degree for 2019–20 bachelor’s degree recipients was 3.92 elapsed calendar years.
+This is the second consecutive year the figure has dropped below four calendar years.